 How do I protect my freezer in my garage?

 If you have the budget and time, you can insulate your garage or build an enclosed space, you will achieve the best performance out of your freezer.
-Doing this will help your freezer to only modulate the temperature around it.
+This will introduce some amount of climate control to the space, so the freezer won't have to work quite as hard during extreme temperatures.

 If you don’t have the budget or time to build one, setting up fans will help the airflow of your garage.
 These fans will help circulate the airflow of your freezer’s cooling system.
 You can also set up a dehumidifier to help keep your garage dry, reducing the risk of rust.

-Putting your freezer in a cool and dry environment with constant temperature should be your top priority since this will prolong the life of your freezer.
-Saving you a lot of time and money in the process.
+Putting your freezer in a cool and dry environment with constant temperature should be your top priority since this will extend the life of your freezer, saving you a lot of time and money in the process.

 Can I put a freezer on my porch?

 The short answer is yes.
-You can put a freezer on your porch, but here are some things you need to keep in mind.
+You can put a freezer on your porch, but it's certainly not ideal.
+Here are some things you need to keep in mind.

 Weather is also one thing you should look out for.
 Expect higher electric bills in the summer but lower in winter.
 The weather will most likely make your freezer work twice as much if you live in a climate where the temperature constantly changes, potentially straining or decreasing the lifespan of your freezer.